 By federal law, student loans are to be used exclusively for educational purposes for the student only.
 Allowable costs include tuition, room and board, books, health insurance, and transportation costs.
 Like the unsubsidized loan, PLUS loans typically disburse in two, equal installments; one at the beginning of the fall and spring semesters and will be applied toward payment of tuition, room and board (if applicable), and all education-related school charges, first.
-If you have a remaining credit balance after tuition and fees are assessed, a loan credit refund is issued to the student borrower by the Business Office via paper check or direct deposit, if you have opted in via your WebAdvisor account.
+If you have a remaining credit balance after tuition and fees are assessed, a loan credit refund is issued to the student borrower by the Business Office via paper check or direct deposit.